-Even though a new building could be 2.5 to 3 times larger than our current space, we won't need more people to staff the library due to flexible and efficient design.
+Even though a new building could be 2.5 to 3 times larger than our current space, we should not need more people to staff the library due to flexible and efficient design.
 Because things like insurance costs and cleaning costs are based on square footage, we do expect those expenses to increase.
 We also expect increased technology and utility costs, although we're investigating sustainable technologies that will be better for the environment and our operating budget over the long term.

-If the library is able to purchase 75 Fennell Street, we'll develop site and building design that will allow us to create more detailed cost estimates.
+When the library purchases 75 Fennell Street, we'll develop site and building design that will allow us to create more detailed cost estimates.
 Based on projections so far, we're expecting an increase of 10-20% in our annual operating budget due to moving to new digs.